pavelhromada/OpenVirtualKeyboard/README.md

 - [x] follow Qt::ImhNoAutoUppercase hint
 - [x] press and hold for shift lock
 - [ ] optimizations
+   - [ ] allow disabling of some layout types (e.g. just use alphabet type and do not load dial, digits, ...) to optimize keyboard loading time
    - [ ] do not load all 4 layout rows if layout does not specify all rows
    - [ ] adapt height of keyboard based on count of keyboard rows